From our Nomad: Life on Water Series

 By nature yachts can be slippery due to moisture on deck, difficult to balance due to waves and wind conditions moving the boat, and challenging to move through with smaller hallways and lower ceilings than typically seen on land.

-Before going on any yachting adventure it’s important to make sure you have the right kind of protection in your pocket.
+Before going on any yachting adventure, in addition to a yachting guide, it’s important to make sure you have the right kind of protection in your pocket.
 That’s where international medical insurance comes into play.

 Protecting yourself with an international medical plan, whether it’s just for a short trip of one or two weeks, or for an entire season offshore, is the most important step you can take to ensure your safety.